visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    A visualization of the spatial extents mesh using the x ray color table.

+.. _Introspecting_with_Python:

 Introspecting with Python
 """""""""""""""""""""""""

-We have covered visualizing every component of the :ref:`Conduit_Output` in the :ref:`Visualizing with VisIt` section; now we will demonstrate how to access the raw data using Python.
+We have covered visualizing every component of the :ref:`Conduit_Output` in the :ref:`Visualizing_with_VisIt` section; now we will demonstrate how to access the raw data using Python.

 **1. Getting a general overview of the output.**
 See :ref:`Overview_of_Output` for a visual of what the resulting Conduit tree looks like.